 The ability to create custom workflow activities (assemblies) to be called from workflow rules is fully supported and upgradeable.
-However, this feature is available for Microsoft Dynamics CRM on-premises, IFD, and Online.
+This feature is available for Microsoft Dynamics CRM on-premises, IFD, and Online.
 However, custom workflow activities can only be registered and executed in the sandbox (isolation) of Microsoft Dynamics CRM Online.
 More information: Write workflows to automate business processes

 The ability to edit XAML workflows is fully supported and upgradeable.
 However, this feature is available for Microsoft Dynamics CRM on-premises and IFD only.
-For more information, see Write Workflows to Automate Business Processes.
+More information: Write workflows to automate business processes

 Support for .NET Framework Versions

-The following describes the support considerations for custom code written with Microsoft Visual Studio 2010 and the Microsoft .NET Framework 4.
+The following describes the support considerations for custom code written with Microsoft Visual Studio 2012 or 2013 and the Microsoft .NET Framework 4.5.2.

-Any web service client created by using Microsoft Visual Studio 2010 and the Microsoft .NET Framework 4 that calls the Microsoft Dynamics CRM web services is fully supported in Microsoft Dynamics CRM.
+Any web service client created by using Visual Studio and the Microsoft .NET Framework 4.5.2 that calls the Microsoft Dynamics CRM web services is fully supported in Microsoft Dynamics CRM.
 The use of ASP.NET AJAX is supported.

-Any .NET assembly that is created with Microsoft Visual Studio 2010 and the Microsoft .NET Framework 4 for use in Microsoft Dynamics CRM as a Microsoft Dynamics CRM plug-in assembly or as a Microsoft Dynamics CRM custom workflow activity is supported.
+Any .NET assembly that is created with Visual Studio and the Microsoft .NET Framework 4.5.2 for use in Microsoft Dynamics CRM as a Microsoft Dynamics CRM plug-in assembly or as a Microsoft Dynamics CRM custom workflow activity is supported.

-Any visualization (chart) that is created with .NET Framework 4 or 3.5 is supported.
+Any visualization (chart) that is created with .NET Framework 4.5.2 .

 For backwards compatibility, these endpoints can be used with earlier versions of the .NET Framework as follows: